-This morning you will be met and transferred to the Chiang Rai airport for your flight to Phuket via Bangkok.
-On arrival in Phuket, you will be met by your driver and transferred to your hotel.
+This morning you will be met and transferred to the Chiang Rai airport for your flight to Krabi via Bangkok.
+On arrival in Krabi, you will be met by your driver and transferred to your hotel.
 Check in and enjoy the remainder of the day free.

-Enjoy three free days in Phuket at your leisure.
+Enjoy three free days in Krabi at your leisure.

-Today, you will be picked up at your hotel in Phuket and transferred to the airport.
+Today, you will be picked up at your hotel in Krabi and transferred to the airport.
 (This service is on a private basis.)